 From Isla Corazon it takes about 30 minutes to get to the next destination, Pampa Linda.
 This camping area with a small restaurant is where lunch is served on the official tour.
 This is the spot with the best views of the Mount Tronador and its three peaks — the western peak is in Chile, the eastern one in Argentina, and the middle one marks the border point between the two countries.

-Pampa Linda is the starting point for various treks ranging from easy to difficult, ranging from one hour to two days.
 The ‘Saltillo de las Nalcas’ trek to a waterfall is an easy family option that takes about 1.5 hours to complete.
-There are also guided tours to climb the glaciers offered for those in decent shape and have the proper equipment.
+There are also guided tours to climb the glaciers offered for those in decent shape who have the proper equipment.
 It’s not recommended to for amateurs unfamiliar with the area to hike the glaciers without a guide.
-Those who do will want to fill out the online trekking registration and to always inform to the park rangers of their plans.
+Those who do will want to fill out the online trekking registration and make sure to inform to the park rangers of their plans.

 The Otto Meiling Mountain Hut

 The adventurous who want to climb the glacier may opt to do a five to seven hour trek 1,200 meters up from Pampa Linda to the Otto Meiling Shelter.
 The shelter is named for its founder, a German mountaineer who immigrated to Argentina (along with many other Germans) and built the hut in the 1950’s.
 Meiling continued to climb in the area well into his 80s.

 During winter season the shelter has no service, but from December to April it provides meals, decent accommodation and guided excursions of varying difficulty.
 It’s located between the Castaño Overa and the Alerce glaciers, 2000 meters above sea level.
 Otto Meiling hut has one of the most privileged panoramic views of Pampa Linda, Paso de las Nubes Valley, the López, Bonete, Righi, and Mount Cathedral.